AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/save-projects.md

 ## Auto-save {#Autosave}

 All projects in Analysis Workspace are automatically saved every 2 minutes to your local machine.
 This includes newly created projects that are not yet saved manually.

+* **New projects:** Even though new projects are auto-saved, you must save each new project manually the first time.
+Analysis Workspace prompts you to save new projects manually when switching to another project, closing the browser tab, and so forth.

+  If for any reason you unexpectedly lose access to a newly created project before manually saving it, a recovery version of your project is saved on the Analysis Workspace landing page in a folder called `Recovered Projects (Last 7 Days)`.

-If for any reason you leave a project with changes that are not yet auto-saved, Analysis Workspace either prompts you to save your changes or provides a warning message.
+* **Existing projects:** If for any reason you leave a project with changes that are not yet auto-saved, Analysis Workspace either prompts you to save your changes or provides a warning message.

   Following are some common scenarios:

 ### Open another project